-Potential investors and employers can easily find negative CRD disclosures — disclosures can cost money and even careers
+Potential investors and employers can easily find negative BrokerCheck, IAPD, IARD, and CRD disclosures — disclosures can cost money and even careers.

-The internet makes it easy for prospective investors to learn about financial advisors’ employment history, certification and licenses, as well as investor complaints, terminations, and regulatory violations.
-In fact, FINRA cited 40 million visitors to BrokerCheck just last year.
+The Internet makes it easy for prospective investors to learn about financial advisors’ employment history, certification and licenses, as well as investor complaints, terminations, and regulatory violations.
+In fact, FINRA cites 40 million visitors to BrokerCheck every year.

-Because of the immediacy and ease of locating these negative disclosures on either BrokerCheck or the IAPD, individual advisors benefit considerably from expungement of a mark that is tarnishing their name and brand.
+Because of the immediacy and ease of locating these negative disclosures on either BrokerCheck or the IAPD, individual advisors benefit considerably from the expungement of a mark that is tarnishing their name and brand.
 These public disclosures are readily viewable by anyone with an internet connection and are contained on their BrokerCheck and IAPD profiles.

 Pull a snapshot showing your own CRD disclosures here.

-Since a landmark FINRA ruling in 2009, financial advisors may now seek to have nearly any investor complaint or U5 termination disclosure expunged through an arbitration forum overseen by FINRA.
+Financial advisors still may rightfully seek to have nearly any Form U5 termination disclosure expunged through an arbitration forum overseen by FINRA.

-Through alternative dispute resolution forums, such as AAA and JAMS, there are several means by which AdvisorLaw can clean up your BrokerCheck or IAPD and ensure that an advisor’s personal and professional reputation are accurately depicted to the public and industry observers.
+Through alternative dispute resolution forums, such as AAA and JAMS, there are several means by which AdvisorLaw can clean up your BrokerCheck or IAPD and ensure that an advisor’s personal and professional reputation is accurately depicted to the public and industry observers.

 Customer Dispute Expungement

-Unauthorized Trading investor compliants, Failure to Supervise, Breach of Fiduciary Duty, Negligence, Suitability, Misrepresentation disclosures - these may all qualify to be cleared from the CRD and IARD records via FINRA Rule 2080 expungement.
+Unauthorized Trading, Investor Complaints, Failure to Supervise, Breach of Fiduciary Duty, Negligence, Suitability, and Misrepresentation disclosures - these may all qualify to be cleared from the CRD and IARD records the appropriate expungement process.

 How much would losing even ONE prospective household cost you over the life span of the average account?

-Despite the clear benefits to both the financial advisor and the investor, transitioning to a new brokerage firm with even a single U5 termination disclosure (Employment Separation After Allegation) has become increasingly difficult.
+Despite the clear benefits to both the financial advisor and the investor, transitioning to a new brokerage firm with even a single U4 or U5 termination disclosure (Customer Separation After Allegation) has become increasingly difficult.
 In addition, the amount of compensation given to transitioning financial advisors is typically scaled back as a result of the ESAA disclosure.

 Neither the former employer who filed the U5 termination disclosure nor your current employer may unilaterally clear your BrokerCheck and IAPD records.
-Full removal of an U5 termination must be granted by a FINRA arbitration panel.
+Full expungement of an U5 termination must be granted by a FINRA arbitration panel.
 Here are just a few of our recent Form U5 Termination awards.